libewa/rpi-best-practices/README.md

 #### Customize your launch bar

 When right-clicking any part of the launch bar at the top of the screen, a menu containing the elements "\<element> Settings" and "Add/Remove bar elements" appears.
-The settings for the app launch bar are especially relevant, as the allow you to add custom programs to it.
+The settings for the app launch bar are especially relevant, as they allow you to add custom programs to it.

 #### Read Raspberry Pi Press